mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 Now that you have a .cs file, bring in your texture file (a .png image file that you have made) and put it in the folder with this .cs file.
 Make sure read [Autoload](https://github.com/blushiemagic/tModLoader/wiki/Basic-Autoload) so you know how to satisfy what the computer expects for its filename and folder structure.

 # Framed vs FrameImportant Tiles
 There are 2 different types of Tiles.
 One type is the regular tiles that are 1x1 (width of 1, height of 1) and adjust themselves as you place similar tiles next to them.
 These will be referred to as "Framed" tiles in this guide.
-The other type are the tiles that do not change automatically.
-These tiles are usually larger than 1x1 so another name for them could be MultiTiles.
+The other type are the tiles that do not change automatically, which we will call "FrameImportant" tiles.
+These tiles are usually larger than 1x1 so another name for them could be "MultiTiles".

 Here is an example of the sprite of a Framed tile:
 ![](https://i.imgur.com/vtH5d8n.png)

-Here is an example the sprite of of a FrameImportant tile:
+Here is an example of the sprite of a FrameImportant tile:
 ![](https://i.imgur.com/s9ZtC9n.png)

 As you might have noticed, FrameImportant tiles can have multiple unique tile "styles".
 You might have also noticed some empty space in the spritesheets, this is padding.
 These concepts will be explored later.